mikaelpatel/Arduino-SPI/README.md

 # Arduino-SPI

-The Serial Peripheral Interface library is an abstract interface for bus managers and device driver support.

-The library contains bus manager implementations for hardware resources (AVR SPI and USI) and software using Ardino-GPIO.
+The Serial Peripheral Interface library is an abstract interface for bus managers and device driver support. the library contains bus manager implementations for hardware resources (AVR SPI and USI) and software using Ardino-GPIO.

 Version: 1.6